CharlesLiuCool/notebook/APUSH/APUSH Daily Journal.md

 >[!clock] 2/9
 > >[!question] #20 Why will the 20th century be the most violent in human history?
 > >The rapid industrialization of the European nations and America led to conflicts between the nations.
 Two world wars would occur and blood would be shed.

+>[!clock] 2/10
+> >[!question] #21 Why does the U.S. enter WW1?
+> >Provocations such as the Zimmerman Telegram anger the U.S. public, and eventually the sinking of ships led them to enter WW1.
+The Zimmerman Telegram was a message from Germany to Mexico telling it to revolt against the U.S. which was intercepted by the British and sent to the U.S.

+>[!clock] 2/15
+> >[!question] #22 Name two of Wilson's 14 points.
+Why were most rejected?
+> >Two of Wilson's points were the ending of alliances and the establishment of the League of Nations.
+Most were rejected as other countries such as France saw them as too forgiving and wanted to punish Germany more.